vijaysrajan/Decision-trees_CART_sketch/docs/04_data_formats.md

   "length_of_stay>7": 3     # Binary: length of stay > 7 days
   "num_medications>5": 4    # Binary: taking > 5 medications
 ```

+**Note**: One-vs-all mode is ideal for healthcare where the "negative" class is implicitly defined as "all patients without the condition".

 #### Inference Data